lytrungtin/simple-tweet/README.md

 - Elixir on Phoenix is deployed on Heroku.

 Frontend:
-- React Native is deployed on AWS S3.
+- React Native is deployed on Digitalocean.

 ## Getting started